 Join our Corporate Accountability Discussion Group

-This Discussion Group facilitates discussion, information exchange and joint work among organizations and individuals from all over the world that are working to achieve that corporations incorporate human rights standards in their operations.
-This group is one of the means of communication of the Working Group on Corporate Responsability.
+This Discussion Group facilitates discussion, information exchange and joint work among organizations and individuals from all over the world that are working to ensure that corporations incorporate human rights standards in their operations.
+This group is one of the key communication avenues for the CAWG.
 To join email: ESCRfirstname.lastname@example.org

 Become a Member of the Network

 Members are encouraged to propose projects and to develop the activities of Working Groups.
-Members also have an important say in setting the overall priorities and direction for the Network, and may participate in General Assembly meetings, vote and run for the ESCR-Net Board.
-Find out more è
+Members also have an important say in setting the overall priorities and direction for the Network, and may participate in General Assembly and Global Strategy meetings, vote and run for the ESCR-Net Board.
+Find out more here

-Collaborate with the CAWG on a initiative or a case
+Collaborate with the CAWG on an initiative or a case

 If you would like to collaborate with the Working Group on an initiative or emblematic case of corporate human rights abuse, please contact email@example.com